 iPhone 13 Pro Max – 6.7-inches

-There's also talk of Apple killing off the notch (that annoying section at the top of the device that has stopped the iPhone from becoming 'all screen' since 2017).
-Let's hope so.
+We'll get to the 120Hz display in a moment in terms of the pure design, there's speculation Apple will finally shrink the notch (that annoying section at the top of the device that has stopped the iPhone from becoming 'all screen' since 2017).

 iPhone 13: display